Ben Wyatt (Parks and Recreation): Season four

-Though their relationship had become rather serious, Ben and Leslie are forced to break up to avoid a scandal which could derail Leslie's city council candidacy.
+Though their relationship had become rather serious, Ben and Leslie are forced to break up to avoid a scandal that could derail Leslie's city-council candidacy.
 Ben understands, giving Leslie a "Knope 2012" button he had made.
-He then starts helping Tom run his business Entertainment 720, where he is shocked at how much money Tom spends without getting any revenue.
+He then starts helping Tom run his business, Entertainment 720, where he is shocked at how much money Tom spends without getting any revenue.
 He also helps Tom charm Joan Callamezzo to try to get her book club to include Leslie's new book, but Joan gets drunk and hits on them.
 He and Leslie end up sharing lovelorn looks with each other.
 Ben is dragged along to Tom and Donna's "Treat Yo Self", where he treats himself to a Batman costume and a good cry over his breakup with Leslie.

-While Leslie attempts to keep him in her life, Ben insists that he needs distance from her since being around Leslie is too difficult for him.
+While Leslie attempts to keep him in her life, Ben insists that he needs distance from her because being around Leslie is too difficult for him.
 Leslie continually tries to spend time with Ben until, through the help of Ben and Ann, she sees that she has been ignoring what Ben wants and doing only what she wants.
 Ben and Leslie meet at the Smallest Park, which is supposed to be their last project together.
 Leslie apologizes and tells Ben that she will leave him alone if that is what he wants.
-Ben responds that he does not want that but he thinks that it is for the best.
+Ben responds that he does not want that but that he thinks that it is for the best.
 As Ben starts to leave, Leslie declares that she misses him like crazy and wants to be with him.
 After she asks how he feels, Ben kisses Leslie and the relationship is reinstated.